cozodb/pycozo/README.md

 ### Multi-statement transaction

-You can intersperse Cozo statements within a single transaction with Python computations by using a multi-statement transaction.
+You can intersperse CozoDB statements within a single transaction with Python computations by using a multi-statement transaction.

 ```python